lanl/BEE/docs/sphinx/examples.rst

     clamr-ffmpeg
     debian:stable-slim

 There are other commands for resetting (clearing out all images) and deleting an image.
-Type ``ch-image --help`` for more information or read the [Charliecloud documentation](https://hpc.github.io/charliecloud/).
+Type ``ch-image --help`` more information consult the `Charliecloud documentation <https://hpc.github.io/charliecloud/>`_.

 CLAMR copy workflow
 --------------------